Updated on April 28th, 2025

 Homesickness in college students is relatively common.
-When a student first strikes out on their own, they may feel excited about launching their life as an adult.
-However, it’s also completely normal to experience a range of other emotions, including anxiety about what the future holds or missing their families.
+When a student first strikes out on their own, they may feel excited about launching their life as an adult, but it’s also completely normal to feel homesick and experience a range of other emotions, including anxiety about what the future holds or missing their families.

 When negative feelings are strong, students might long for their old life at home.
 For students, this can be incredibly distressing, potentially leading to anxiety, depression, or other emotional states.
 For parents, knowing that your student is feeling homesick can be heartbreaking, particularly if you don’t know how to help.